 Professional help is widely available

 Because many older adults have reached a point of financial stability in their lives, they may be less likely than younger adults to monitor their bank accounts or credit reports on a regular basis.
 Fortunately, identity theft protection services can be extremely helpful in these areas.
-For instance, a service like LifeLock will alert members as soon as unusual activity is detected, making it possible for identity theft victims to act much more quickly.

 Identity theft is most easily resolved when detected early, so vigilance is the key to effective identity theft protection for anyone – including seniors.